 If you want to cling to the foreshore, you can stay relatively central and still nab a free firework-viewing seat at Pirrama Park.
-It offers glorious views over Blackwattle Bay, can accommodate 15,000 party-goers and will be offering food and booze on the night.
+It offers glorious views over Blackwattle Bay, can accommodate 15,000 party-goers and will be offering food and drinks on the night.
 We recommend calling dibs on a picnic spot in the arvo, but buy your booze, don't bring it.

 The city is almost a speck in the distance, but it’s a near panoramic speck with the top of the Coathanger peaking over the trees at this Watsons Bay spot.
 Robertson Park is an unmanaged alcohol-free site that holds 500 but often doesn't reach capacity – make the most of it when the countdown rolls around.

-Busy, but not squishy, with the reserve on the northeastern tip holding around 300 people for the fireworks.
-As with many a Balmain foreshore, it has an uninterrupted view of the bridge, but no alcohol is allowed, and there’s no toilets (you’ll have to pop round to another of the nearby parks for those).
+It's busy here, but not squishy, with the reserve on the northeastern tip holding around 300 people for the fireworks.
+As with many a Balmain foreshore, it has an uninterrupted view of the bridge, but no alcohol is allowed, and there are no toilets (you’ll have to pop round to another of the nearby parks for those).